iclanzan/WordPress-on-OpenShift/README.md

-WordPress-on-OpenShift
+WordPress on OpenShift
 ======================

-A skeleton for quickly getting WordPress up and running on OpenShift.
+This repository is a skeleton for quickly getting WordPress up and running on OpenShift.